bgamari/ghc-wiki-import/dynamic-linking.md

 The NCG works.
-There are a few situations (floating-point constants, ?CmmSwitch) where the x86 NCG doesn't generate truly position-independent code yet, but dynamic linking will still work.

 Support for `-fPIC` in the mangler is buggy on PowerPC and nonexistent on x86.
 Due to the strange way that dynamic linking is implemented, it will be very hard to generate position-dependent code that correctly links to (Haskell code in) dynamic libraries without the NCG.